God is Holy

 Only Through Jesus ChristOnly through Jesus Christ can our sins be forgiven, thus restoring our relationship with God and removing the separation caused by sin.

 God made him who had no sin to be sin for us, so that in him we might become the righteousness of God.
 (NIV)

 It is because of him that you are in Christ Jesus, who has become for us wisdom from God—that is, our righteousness, holiness and redemption.
 (NIV)

 The Messiah - SaviorThe suffering and the glory of the coming Messiah was foretold in Isaiah chapters 52 and 53.
 God's people in the Old Testament looked forward to the Messiah that would save them from their sin.
-Though he did not come in the form they expected, still their faith looking forward to his salvation saved them.
-Our faith, looking backward to his act of salvation, saves us.
+Although he did not come in the form they expected, still, their faith, which looked forward to his salvation, saved them.
+Our faith, which looks backward to his act of salvation, saves us.
 When we accept Jesus' payment for our sin, his perfect sacrifice washes away our sin and restores our right standing with God.
 God's mercy and grace provided a way for our salvation.

 - Romans 5:10